-- International English Language Testing System (IELTS) - a minimum Band 6 score is required for full admission.
+- Pearson Test of English Academic (PTE) - a minimum score of 60 is required for full admission.

 - American College Testing (ACT) - a minimum English score of 24.

 For all students applying to an academic program, an official copy of the student's complete academic record of all previously attended secondary schools, colleges or universities must be received.
-This record must include dates of attendance, all subjects studied, grades earned and marks achieved on examinations.
-These documents must be accompanied by a certified English translation if the documents are not in English.
+This record must include dates of attendance, all subjects studied, grades earned, and marks achieved on examinations.
+These documents must be accompanied by a certified English translation if the documents are not issued in English.
 Documents must be sent directly from the institution to the University.